ZorakIsStained/MCS-DX/README.md

-# tlc-strummer
+# MCS-DX

+Midi Chord Strummer Deluxe
-This is a fork of the T. Chordstrum - USB MIDI chord strummer for Teensy LC.
-The update adds midi DIN output.
+This began as a fork of the T. Chordstrum to add midi DIN output, but has since grown into a more involved update.

 Original project: https://hackaday.io/project/25111-t-chordstrum

 Chord strummer with a 12x3 keyboard based on the circle of fifths, like the Omnichord.
 For strumming the chords, a set of eight touch sensitive pads is used.
+The pads can be exposed copper, it's recommended to keep the spacing between pads relatively close because interpolation is used to allow strumming more than 8 notes.

 Chords are selected as follows: